markbarlow/180bpm/_drafts/blog-ideas.md

 # doubling up

+Many articles, you can find an opinion to suit your own needs.
+Doesn't seem to be a sweet spot where you have enough recovery and maintain your endurance levels - you're going to lose out on one or the other.

 taking on two x half and possibly two x mara;
 Read it so you don't have to on  successive marathons which is also body or mind related; add in my own tips about refunds, postage of the packs, injury attitude, when sell out and when have to travel.
 Important if youre minimising impact on family or others